Slanker's Grass-Fed Meats GO to HOME

-Eye of Round, Rump, Sirloin-Tip, Pike's Peak, or Top Round Roasts are nice-sized boneless roasts for roasting low and slow in the oven.
-These roasts should be prepared with a meat thermometer and cooked to no more than the medium rare point (internal temperature of 150 degrees) for optimum eating enjoyment.
+Eye of Round, Rump, Sirloin-Tip, Pike's Peak, or Top Round Roasts are nice-sized boneless roasts for roasting in the oven.
+These roasts should be prepared with a meat thermometer and cooked to no more than the medium rare point (internal temperature of 140 degrees) for optimum eating enjoyment.
 They should be thin sliced for serving and the slices should be red and juicy in the middle.
 When cooked in a crock pot these roasts can turn out to be like dehydrated presto logs.
 But some people like them that way.
 A good roasting temperature is 170 degrees.
-Expect it to take a few hours or more to get the internal temperature up to the 150 degrees.
+Expect this method to take a few hours or more to get the internal temperature up to the 150 degrees.

 Here's a secret for successful crock pot cooking.
 Make sure the lid has a good seal.
 I'm not referring to an absolute seal like with a pressure cooker.
 But a seal that doesn't readily allow the steam to escape.
 A roast cooking in a dry crock pot will turn out tougher than a boot.

-Chuck Roast is an easy to prepare pot roast.
+Chuck Roast is an easy to prepare flat-lying pot roast.
 Put it in the crock pot (or covered pot in the oven) at a maximum temperature of 180 degrees.
 A little lower is better!
 Keep covered and cook for ten hours or more.
 Always make sure during the entire cooking period that there is amble juice in the bottom of the pot.
 The roast can be turned over at the halfway mark.
 About two to three hours before the roast is finished add in a touch of garlic and maybe a little onion.
 Incredible flavor!
 (Sometimes folks cut little slits in the roasts before they cook them and put garlic slices in the cuts.
 Wow!)

-Arm Roast is very much like a Chuck Roast.
+Arm Roast is a flat-lying roast very much like a Chuck Roast.
 It too is easy to prepare.
 Put it in the crock pot (or covered pot in the oven) at no more than 180 degrees.
 A little lower is better!
 Keep covered and cook for ten hours or more.
 Always make sure during the entire cooking period that there is amble juice in the bottom of the pot.
 The roast can be turned over at the halfway mark.
 About two to three hours before the roast is finished add in a touch of garlic and maybe a little onion.
 Near the end, pull out the round marrow bone, scoop out the marrow and stir the marrow into the juice in the bottom of the pan.
 Throw the bone to the dog.
 Ladle the juice over the meat when serving.
 Incredible flavor!
 Incredibly good for you.

 Ground Beef is a staple in my house and grass-fed ground beef is tops.
 It is great for meat loafs, ground beef steak, tacos (no shells please), meat balls, and the list goes on and on.
 Also, it's great for a breakfast meat.
 That's right, for proper nutrition one should eat meat three times a day.

 Ground Beef Patties are simple and quick.
 Once again do not overcook.
-All one needs is an internal temperature of 160 degrees F (medium) to kill every pathogen known.
+All one needs is a maximum internal temperature of 160 degrees F (medium) to kill every pathogen known.
 At that temperature a patty is pink and moist in the middle.
 Cooking beyond that degrades the juiciness, tenderness, and flavor.